3 Techniques for Risk Management in Trading

 - Consider these examples.
 A stock is in an uptrend and has been for quite some time with good upside progress being the result.
 There are two good reasons here for selling this stock.
 The stock becomes overbought, reaches its upside objective or key resistance

-Here’s an example for Risk Management in Trading:
+Here’s an example of Risk Management in Trading:

 You go long on a breakout and the trade goes in your favor immediately.
 Shortly, you have open profits of 3R and your trading strategy tells you to exit your trade (because the market has reached a key Resistance).
 But, you tell yourself: “This chart is looking so bullish, I should hold this trade longer for bigger profits”.
 So, you hold onto the trade.
 Slowly, the market starts to reverse and wiped out a portion of your open profits.
 Now you’re feeling anxious but you tell yourself: “Never mind, I’ll exit the trade if the market goes up a little more”.
 Unfortunately, the market didn’t go higher and retrace all the way and hit your stop loss.